lmssiehdev/portfolio/src/content/project/redoit.md

 heroImage: "/blog-placeholder-2.jpg"
 ---

-[ DO NOT READ, THIS IS A TEMPLATE ]
+[ DO NOT READ, THIS IS A TEMPLATE BY ChatGPT ]

 Redoit is an offline-first habit tracker, designed to help users build and maintain positive routines.
 ![](../../assets/images/redoit-project/redoit-ss-01.png)